 All 4th year students are required to attend one journal club.
-All meetings will be scheduled on a Tuesday evening at 6:30 pm eastern time.
 Students will connect to the program from their personal computers.
 Meeting assignments will be issued by the Associate Dean for Clinical Affairs as follows:

 - a.
-Journal Club date assignments will be sent by University of Pikeville (Upike) e-mail to all class members no later than the first day of rotations.
+Journal Club date assignments will be sent by University of Pikeville (UPIKE) e-mail to all class members no later than the first day of rotations.
 Substitution of assigned dates is the responsibility of the student.
 Changes to the schedule must be reported to the Associate Dean for Clinical Affairs at least 24 hours before the planned Journal Club meeting. - b.
 Notification of assigned journal articles will be released via Upike e-mail no later than one week before the assigned date.
-At the conclusion of each journal club session, the facilitator will assign five questions to be answered via e-mail by noon on the following day.
+At the conclusion of each journal club session, the facilitator will assign five questions to be answered via e-mail by noon eastern the following day. - c.
+Failure to pass or complete questions by noon eastern the following day will restult in the failure of Journal Club and student must repeat.